 In “Perfect Square,” the main character in Michael Hall’s book of the same name, explains that we do not stay unhappy for long.
 The red square makes itself into a fountain that babbles and giggles, or into a garden or a park that radiates beauty!
 It faces a new challenge each day and renews itself by changing color, shape, and design.
 In this book, Hall has created a brilliant picture book that will inspire children—and adults—to turn problems into opportunities.

-Parents and families can find creative ways to instill the capacity to build resiliency and recovery in children through books, while schools and programs are closed.
+Parents and families can find creative ways to instill the capacity to build resiliency and recovery in children through books.

 In addition to an online catalog of great children’s books, the Maryland State Library offers Maryland’s Day by Day Family Literacy Calendar, which is filled with daily activities for parents and families to do together that are enjoyable and educational.